openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 It swaps `Transpose` and 'Reshape' operations with Convert operation when possible.
 This transormation reduces the number of `MemPermute` operations in resulting graph.
-### `-swap-fake-quant-reshape`: Swap FakeQuantize with Reshape when required to void redundant expand and permute ops
+### `-swap-fake-quant-with-reshape-and-strided-slice`: Swap FakeQuantize with Reshape and StridedSlice when required to void redundant expand and permute ops
 The pass is a part of `LowPrecision` pipeline.

-It matches pattern non-channel-aligned op -> optional Reshapes -> FQ -> Reshapes -> channel-aligned op Move the FQ right before the channel-aligned op to avoid redundant expand and permute ops.
+It matches pattern non-channel-aligned op -> optional Reshapes -> FQ -> Reshapes / StridedSlice -> channel-aligned op Move the FQ right before the channel-aligned op to avoid redundant expand and permute ops.
 ### `-swap-maxpool-with-act`: Swaps the MaxPool and activation
 This pass is needed for VPUX37XX only since HW MaxPool does not support post-op operations.